 Yeah, it's like an earthquake.

-But then the other part of this, which makes this unique at this point in time, is what is happening with uh digital currency and things like that.
+But then the other part of this, which makes this unique at this point in time, is what is happening with digital currency and things like that.

-There's an article on Free Thought Project, the state just robbed an entire crypto exchange in broad daylight.
+The state just robbed an entire crypto exchange in broad daylight.

-They shut down Trade Ogre, a privacy focused exchange in the process.
+They shut down Trade Ogre, a privacy-focused exchange in the process.

-And of course, we saw Canada do this with the uh truckers and the protesters of the COVID lockdown, but now they're doing it just because um you know they can, I guess.
+And of course, we saw Canada do this with the truckers and the protesters of the COVID lockdown.

 Thailand is doing the same thing as well.